-We are currently a small company and in order to commercialize our potential products, we will need to increase our operations and expand our use of our third-party contractors.
-We plan to continue to build our compliance, financial and operating infrastructure to ensure the maintenance of a well-managed company including hiring additional staff within our regulatory and clinical groups as we move into later stages of our Phase 3 development.
-We intend to recruit an in-house commercial organization in the United States focused on promoting vonapanitase, if it is approved.
-We currently do not have a sales and marketing capability and therefore intend to recruit a specialty sales force of approximately 75-100 representatives in anticipation of vonapanitase's approval.
-We estimate it will take three to six months to recruit this specialty sales force.
-We will need to expand our employment base when we are in the full commercial stages of our current potential product's life cycle.
+We are currently a small company and in order to commercialize our potential products, we will need to increase the scope of our operations and expand our use of our third-party contractors.
+We plan to continue to build our compliance, financial and operating infrastructure to ensure the maintenance of a well-managed company including hiring additional staff within our regulatory, medical, clinical and commercial groups.
+We intend to build in-house medical and commercial organizations in the United States if the PATENCY-2 trial is successful.
+We currently do not have a sales and marketing capability and therefore intend to recruit a specialty sales force of approximately 75-100 representatives upon vonapanitase's approval in the United States.
+We will need to expand our employment base and operations when we are in the full commercial stages of our current potential product's life cycle.
+The physical expansion of our operations may lead to significant costs, and may divert financial resources from other projects, such as the development of our product candidates

-Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees.
+Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, train, maintain and integrate additional employees.
 In addition, to meet our obligations as a public company, we will need to increase our general and administrative capabilities.
 Our management, personnel and systems currently in place may not be adequate to support this future growth.
 Our future financial performance and our ability to commercialize our potential products and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
 To that end, we must be able to:

-- · manage our clinical trials and the regulatory process effectively; - · manage the manufacturing of product candidates and potential products for clinical and commercial use; - · integrate current and additional management, administrative, financial and sales and marketing personnel; - · develop a marketing and sales infrastructure; - hire new personnel necessary to effectively commercialize vonapanitase and any additional product candidates; - · develop our administrative, accounting and management information systems and controls; and - · hire and train additional qualified personnel.
+- · manage our clinical trials and the regulatory process effectively; - · manage the manufacturing of product candidates and potential products for clinical and commercial use; - · integrate current and additional management, administrative, financial, medical, commercial and sales and marketing personnel; - · develop a commercial infrastructure; - · hire new personnel necessary to effectively commercialize vonapanitase and any additional product candidates; - · develop our administrative, accounting and management information systems and controls; and - · hire and train additional qualified personnel.

-Product candidates that we may acquire or develop in the future may be intended for patient populations that are large.
+If our management is unable to effectively manage our expected expansion, our expenses may increase more than expected, and our ability to successfully develop and gain regulatory approval of our product candidates and generate or increase our revenue, if such product candidates are approved, could be reduced and we may not be able to implement our business strategy.
+In addition, product candidates that we may acquire or develop in the future may be intended for patient populations that are large.
 In order to continue development and marketing of these product candidates, if approved, we would need to significantly expand our operations.
 Our staff, financial resources, systems, procedures or controls may be inadequate to support our operations and our management may be unable to manage successfully future market opportunities or our relationships with customers and other third parties.